nicoleju03/CS163-Projects-2024Fall/_posts/2024-12-13-team30-fashion-image-editing.md

 where $$t$$ is the time step, $$\gamma$$ is the spatial input to the denoising network, $$\psi = \begin{bmatrix} t; T_E(Y) \end{bmatrix}$$, and $$\epsilon \sim 𝒩(0, 1)$$ is the Gaussian noise added to the encoded image.

-The Stable Diffusion Model is a state-of-the art text-to-image model widely known for its ability to generate high-quality, realistic images from textual descriptions.
+The Stable Diffusion Model is a state-of-the-art text-to-image model widely known for its ability to generate high-quality, realistic images from textual descriptions.
 MGD broadens its scope to focus on human-centric fashion image editing, maintaining the body information of the input model while also incorporating an input sketch.

 ### Conditioning Constraints
 Instead of employing a standard text-to-image model, we also need to perform inpainting to replace the input model’s garment using the multimodal inputs.
 The denoising network input is concatenated with an encoded mask image and binary inpainting mask.
 Because the encoder and decoder are fully convolutional, the model can preserve spatial information in the latent space; thus, we can add constraints to the generation process, in addition to the textual information.